wayne-wu/webgpu-crowd-simulation/README.md

 ![Real-Time Crowd Simulation GIF](img/obstacle_example.gif)

 ## Neighbor Searching
+#### Hash Grid Implementation
+Each agent reacts to other agents within two radii: near radius and far radius.
+A naive solution to finding agents within these radii would be to iterate over all agents in the scene and check their distance.
+Instead, a hash grid is used.
+A uniform grid is (non-visually) overlayed onto the plane of agents.
+The following series of compute shaders turns this conceptual grid into a useful tool, entirely on the GPU:
+- For each agent, a thread on the GPU identifies the cell that agent belongs to.
+Agent's outside the finite hash grid are considered to be in an invalid cell and do not contribute to further computation/simulation, but are rendered grey for clarity.
+- The agent buffer is then sorted based on these cells using a GPU based bitonic sort via a series of compute shaders.
+This is done in multiple shader calls as a device-wide join is needed after each step.
+- Finally an additional compute shader determines where in the agent buffer each cell's agents starts and ends, storing that data in a cell buffer.
+For example, agents in cell 33 could occupy indicies X through Y, and agents in cell 34 could then be found at indicies Y+1 through Z.
+Having completed all this, all that is needed to find neighbors is to simply iterate over agents between the start and end for the relevant cells.
+The relevant cells in the paper's implementation are hardcoded to be 9 cells: the agent's current cell and all cells adjacent to it.
+Our implementation, however calculates which cells are within the relevant radius.
+This calculation not only makes our hash grid more efficient for larger/denser grids (by ignoring cells outside the agent's radius), it is more robust for smaller cell sizes where the agent's radius may reach farther than just the adjoining cells.
+#### Performance gains
+Our implementation can emulate a non-hashgrid implementation by setting the `gridWidth` parameter to 1 (to set the grid to be 1 cell wide by 1 cell long).

 ## Position-Based Dynamics
 The main solver used in the paper is Position-based Dynamics with Jacobi Solver, which can be parallelized very easily.